woocommerce/woocommerce/plugins/woocommerce-blocks/docs/contributors/js-build-system.md

 ## Babel

-Almost all our code is transpiled by Babel, this allows us to use the latest JavaScript technologies without having to worry about browser support.
-However, it's always a good practice to test the plugin in old browsers like IE11 to ensure nothing is broken.
+Most of our code is transpiled by Babel.
+This allows us to use the latest JavaScript technologies without affecting browser support.

 Some of the Babel plugins we use can be found in [`webpack-configs.js`](https://github.com/woocommerce/woocommerce-gutenberg-products-block/blob/trunk/bin/webpack-configs.js).